DeclK/3d-object-vis/readme.md

 This repository is based on [3D-Detection-Tracking-Viewer](https://github.com/hailanyi/3D-Detection-Tracking-Viewer).
+But modified slightly for 2 purposes:

+1. Easier to save visualization pictures with configurable scale
+   - Add `offscreen` param in `Viewer`
+   - Add `save_name & scale` in `Viewer.show_3D`
+2. Set the camera position at my own preferences
+   - Change `self.vi.show(camera)` settings in `Viewer.show_3D`

 ## Usage